 - The most popular argument regarding the origin of the universe is the Big Bang Theory.
-It is also called expanding universe hypothesis.
+It is also called the expanding universe hypothesis.
 Edwin Hubble, in 1920, provided evidence that the universe is expanding.

 - As time passes, galaxies move further and further apart.
 The distance between the galaxies is found to be increasing and thereby, the universe is considered to be expanding.
-Here, the expansion of universe means increase in space between the galaxies.
+Here, the expansion of the universe means an increase in space between the galaxies.

-- However, with greater evidence becoming available about the expanding universe, scientific community at present favours argument of expanding universe.
+- However, with greater evidence becoming available about the expanding universe, the scientific community at present favours argument of expanding universe.